zhouyl/ConnectionPool/README.rst

 License
 =======

-he MIT License (MIT).
+The MIT License (MIT).
 Please see License File for more information.